natanaelfneto/dicompopulate/README.md

 ```
 ## Examples
 ### As terminal command
-to run it as command:
+To run it as command:
 ```Shell
 python populate.py --paths /PACS/1/ /PACS/2/ /PACS/3/dicom.dcm --conections DCM4CHEE@10.0.0.1:11112 OTHER@127.0.0.1:5555
 ```
 ### As python module
-to use it as module follow the exemple, also available in populate/examples/exemple1.py
+To use it as module follow the exemple, also available in populate/examples/exemple1.py
 ```Python
 from populate import populate